andrewbrg/rulepilot/README.md

 of the rule to ensure it is valid and properly structured.

-The `validate()` method will return `true` if the ruleset is valid, otherwise it will return an error message describing the problem along with the problem node from the rule for easy debugging.
+The `validate()` method will return `true` if the rule is valid, otherwise it will return an error message describing the problem along with the problem node from the rule for easy debugging.

 ```typescript